Investigamer/mtg-art-downloader/README.md

-- You can choose whether to download scryfall arts as a fallback
 # MTG Art Downloader
 Mass download MTG card arts using MTGPics with Scryfall as a backup source, downloaded images are named according to their card name with the artist in parenthesis, set code in brackets.
 Arts from mtgpics are put in one folder, scryfall art crops in another folder.
 If any cards couldn't be found from either source a "failed.txt" is populated with names of the missing cards so you can manually look for them.